Information for Entrants and Judges

 Note: All links going to other websites will open in the same window.
 Use the Back button to return to our site.

 The Washington, DC – Baltimore (WDCB) Chapter was chartered in December 1955.
 Volunteers manage the chapter and serve as officers, committee managers, and committee members.
-The chapter provides education, networking, a jobs board, and a resume bank to technical communication professionals and employers in the Washington, DC metropolitan area.
+The chapter provides education, networking, recognition, and leadership skills to technical communication professionals in the Washington, DC metropolitan area.

 The Washington, DC – Baltimore (WDCB) Chapter sponsors an annual competition for technical communication.
 The competition is open to members and nonmembers, who submit samples of their work for judging by their peers.